 Companies collecting biometric identifiers, such as face scans, must comply with the Illinois Biometric Information Privacy Act.
 The law provides damages of $1,000 per negligent violation and $5,000 per willful violation.

 You Must Take Action

-This means you cannot recover unless you take action.
+Illinois law provides significant relief, but you cannot recover anything unless you take action.

 But you don’t have to do it alone.
 We will fight to get you the compensation you deserve.